dynomite567/Uniqulem/README.md

 ;clear - Clear's the chat

+;say - Says a message by you

-;server - Get a invite to the Uniqulem server
+;server - Get an invite to the Uniqulem server

 ;hello - Makes the bot say hi